If I want to add money to my ad spend, will I be charged extra for my campaign?

 There’s nothing wrong with following the DIY route, making connections for yourself to build a strong network for your brand.
 Whether this method is successful all depends on your effort input and your patience.
 I won’t lie, spending hours a day to promote your music is a long, and let’s be honest, boring task.
 However, the potential is unlimited and the rewards are much more satisfying when your single begins to gain traction.
 Learn the best ways to build your network by reading our ‘get connected’ blog here.

-If however, you don’t have the time to promote your music for hours on end, music promotion companies like Music Gateway can do it for you in half the time; giving you more time to focus on what really matters – the music.
+If however, you don’t have the time to promote your music for hours on end or come up with music marketing tactics, then music promotion companies like Music Gateway can do it for you in half the time; giving you more time to focus on what really matters – the music.

 Contacting Music Promotors

 It’s always important to have an EPK (Electronic press kit) ready to send when contacting promotion companies.
 People in the music industry live busy lives; they don’t have time to send countless emails back and forth before they understand your vision.
 Having an EPK is a great way to share your artistic goals and your brand in one neat, easy to read package.
 Don’t know what an EPK should look like?
 Google EPK examples or ask friends in other bands to send you theirs.

 Your EPK should be short and to the point.
 Have a brief artist bio that sells you as an artist or band.
 Include a press shot, magazine or blog reviews (if you have any) and links to your social media; including a place to stream your music (no one has time to download your MP3s from Dropbox).
 It’s a good idea to save press kit templates for easy editing – You may want to edit your EPK templates in order to tailor them to different promotional needs!

 If you’re struggling to write your artist biography, have a read of our blog, ‘How to write the best artist bio’.